🔗 Why Itching and Hair Loss Are Often Linked

 - Tea tree oil – Soothes irritation naturally

-🧼 Choose sulfate-free, fragrance-free options if you have sensitive skin.
+🧼 Choose sulfate-free, fragrance-free options if you have sensitive skin(Evavitae shampoo is recommended).

 ✅ Try using a shampoo like Nizoral Anti-Dandruff (1% ketoconazole) twice a week to control flare-ups.